-As the wine and music flowed, the Baron grew suspicious.
+Yet as the wine and music flowed, the Baron grew suspicious.
 While the minstrel played his Border ballads, the Baron swore his features had changed.
 He’d somehow grown younger.
 Could the minstrel be a spy in disguise for one of his neighbours?
 Or his enemies?
 After all, he was in the depths of a feud with a neighbouring baron.

-He glared at the minstrel all night, his previous hospitality and good cheer completely gone.
+The Baron glared at the minstrel all night, his previous hospitality and good cheer completely gone.
 Eventually, the old man begged to retire for the night.
-No doubt he’d grown more than a little frightened of the Baron’s animosity.
+No doubt he’d grown more than a little frightened of the Baron’s inexplicable animosity.

 But the Baron couldn’t shake his suspicions even after the minstrel went to bed.
 He ordered the minstrel be brought before him so he could question him.
 A search of the castle revealed the minstrel had left.
-Now convinced of the minstrel’s guilt, the Baron set loose the bloodhounds, who found him cowering on the banks of the Tyne by the willow trees, terrified and alone.
+Now convinced of the minstrel’s guilt, the Baron set loose the bloodhounds.
+The dogs found him cowering on the banks of the Tyne by the willow trees, terrified and alone.

-According to one version of the tale, the dogs tear the minstrel to pieces before the Baron arrives.
-In another, the Baron rescues the minstrel, only to have him hanged from a nearby tree.
+According to one version of the tale, the dogs tore the minstrel to pieces before the Baron arrived.
+In another, the Baron rescued the minstrel from the dogs, only to have him hanged from a nearby tree.
 This may explain why the sycamore tree in front of the castle is called the ‘Hanging Tree’.
 Either way, the minstrel never returned to the castle alive.

 The minstrel’s guilt (or innocence) was never proven.
 Indeed, the law never punished the Baron for his treatment of a guest.
 Yet the Otherworld offers a different set of rules and the minstrel returned as the Grey Man.
 He became the Baron’s constant companion.
 He often followed the Baron along the road to Bellister whenever he returned after sunset.

 The extinction of the Blenkinsopp family did little to quench the Grey Man’s desire for revenge.

 Night approached and he didn’t want to be on the road alone.
 He’d heard the stories of bandits on the forgotten country roads and wished for some company.
 Lo and behold, he saw a figure up ahead.
 He hadn’t seen anyone since he crossed the river.
 But he put his unease aside at the prospect of company.

 The lad shouted out a greeting but the traveller didn’t respond.
 He neither slowed down nor stopped.
 Long white hair tumbled down his back.
 A grey cloak flapped around his ankles.
 The lad later reported that he carried a bundle of some description.

 The job seeker finally reached the decrepit gateway of the old castle.
-The stranger finally turned to look at him.
-A bloody gash tore open his white face.
-Dried blood stained his beard and cloak.
+Upon crossing the threshold, the stranger finally turned to look at him.

-Clearly shaken by the experience, the young man paused for a time, unsure of what to do. continued onto a nearby house.
+Naturally shaken by the experience, the young man paused for a time, unsure of what to do. continued onto a nearby house.
 The mistress took him in and he told his story.

 Her fears proved well-founded.
 The lad fell ill that evening and died before morning.

-Richardson explained “the Grey Man no longer appears at Bellister, or traverses the broken pathway, near which the clump of willows still responds in sad murmurs to the wizard blast of evening.
-But Bellister and its vicinity continues to be a haunted and forbidden place after nightfall.”
+Richardson explained “[t]he Gray Man no longer appears at Bellister, or traverses the broken pathway, near which the clump of willows still responds in sad murmurs to the wizard blast of evening.
+But Bellister and its vicinity continues to be a haunted and forbidden place after nightfall” (1846: 25).

 Whether the Grey Man exists or not, people still consider it unwise to venture along that road or the riverbank after dark…